-A successful recipe… Microsoft has positioned itself as a learning company.
+A successful recipe… This article was written by Jean-Vincent Delli Zotti.
+Microsoft has positioned itself as a learning company.
 Its culture is shifting from “we know everything there is to know about our business” to “we don’t know everything but we are willing to learn”.
-This change of posture has given birth to multiple initiatives aimed at fostering innovation and good ideas from everywhere in the
+This change of posture has given birth to multiple initiatives aimed at fostering

 First thing first: take a look at the Fortune 500 companies in 1955 v.
 2017: only 60 firms (12%) that made the list in 1955 are still on the list in 2017.
 88% of the companies have either merged (or were acquired by) another organization, gone bankrupt, or still exist but have fallen from the